Yaser-Amiri/one-ring/README.md

 # One Ring

+**NOTE:  This project was never intended for production use; it serves as an experiment to discover the most suitable interface for CSP on top of AsyncIO and to demonstrate its functionality.**

 The main purpose of this library is to facilitate concurrent programming with Asyncio, to achieve this purpose it will give you basic tools of CSP (like `channel` and `select`), structured concurrency and of course some sugars for Asyncio.